Applications are now being accepted for the 2016 Global Symposium Student Fellow program!

-Sophomores, Juniors, or Seniors may apply.
-Fellows must be on campus for the the full 2012-2013 academic year.
+Current Barnard sophomores, juniors, and seniors may apply.
+Fellows must be on campus for the full 2015-2016 academic year.

 What are you looking for in an applicant?

-The committee will look for experience in public speaking, event planning, and leadership positions, as well as demonstrated interest in the region, leadership development, women’s issues, or other relevant areas.
-Students should be in good academic standing with strong time management skills.
+The committee will look for demonstrated interest in the region, leadership development, women’s issues, or other relevant areas.
+It may also be helpful to have experience in public speaking, event planning, or leadership positions.
+Students must be in good academic standing, and should have strong time management skills.

 What is the time commitment?

 Fellows are expected to meet three times during the fall semester and weekly during the spring semester.
 Selected Student Fellows must be available to meet every week during the spring semester (day and time to be announced).
 This meeting time is not optional; it is a requirement for participation in the Student Fellows program.
 Fellows are expected to commit an average of 5-10 hours per week to work related to the Symposium and to spend the majority of their spring break in Paris, France.

 What does the fellowship include in terms of compensation and/or experiential rewards?